Lack of uniqueness for an elliptic equation with nonlinear and nonlocal drift posed on a torus: Proof of Theorem

-Now we are in position to apply Theorem \eqref{thm:CR} for this context, which concludes the wanted proof.
+Now we are in the position to apply Theorem \ref{thm:CR} in this context, which concludes the wanted proof.

-\begin{remark} Assumption \eqref{Kernel_nondegeneracy} can, in fact, be relaxed.
-If the dimension of the kernel is higher, then it means that the counter image $\mathcal F^{-1}(0)$ will actually contain more curves, or surfaces -- the uniqueness result still holds, provided that the function $\Phi$ is non constant, and therefore that it has at least one non zero Fourier coefficient. \end{remark}
+Note that since $\mathcal F(c,v)=a\Delta v+cAv+B(v,v)$ is a polynomial map with bounded multilinear coefficients, its second Fr\'echet derivative is continuous.
+Therefore, by the last assertion of Theorem~\ref{thm:CR}, the bifurcating curves $\varphi$ and $\psi$ are continuously differentiable.

-\begin{remark} In this procedure we restricted to the sets of even functions in order to obtain a kernel of dimension one.
-However, the exact same reasoning would apply to the sets of odd functions. \end{remark}
+\begin{remark} We expect that Assumption \eqref{Kernel_nondegeneracy} could, in fact, be relaxed.
+If the dimension of the kernel is higher, then one may obtain a richer local structure of $\mathcal F^{-1}(0)$, possibly containing several curves or higher-dimensional sets of solutions -- the non-uniqueness result would still hold, provided that the function $\Phi$ is non constant, and therefore that it has at least one nonzero Fourier coefficient.
+However, this is not proved here; such a case would require a more involved argument, for instance via a Lyapunov--Schmidt reduction or an equivariant bifurcation analysis. \end{remark}